 The A350-1000’s 46 Qsuite seats will face each other with 22 of them facing forward and the rest facing the rear.
 Qsuites mark the first time that an airline has introduced seats that convert into double beds.
 With comfortable beds like these, you may be tempted to sleep a little longer.
 All you need to do is use the Do Not Disturb sign on the outside of your suite and request their Express Breakfast whenever you are ready.

 These plush seats incorporate materials like hand-stitched Italian leather and satin rose gold finishing for a luxurious experience.
-Meanwhile adjustable panels and monitors allow for as much or as little privacy as each traveler wants.
+Meanwhile, adjustable panels and monitors allow for as much or as little privacy as each traveller wants.
 Qatar’s aim here is to create a customizable travel environment for maximum comfort.

-Qatar has also updated their in-flight entertainment system Oryx One.
+Qatar has also updated its in-flight entertainment system Oryx One.
 It now features an improved user interface and offers as many as 3000 entertainment options.